qemus/passt/.github/readme.md

 </div>

 Docker image of [Passt](https://passt.top), a tool that provides user-mode networking for virtual machines.
+It uses a custom build of Passt where all isolation features are removed, because they are incompatible with Docker's default security policies.

 # passt: Plug A Simple Socket Transport